 Orange County Voter Registrar Neal Kelly

-A Second Look of a 2011 release by Emmy Award winning Full Disclosure Network® Voters in Orange County helped review the election counting process to verify the integrity of the vote count.
+A Second Look at a 2011 release by Emmy Award-winning Full Disclosure Network®.
+Voters in Orange County helped review the election counting process to verify the integrity of the vote count.
 A Public Records Act Request was submitted to the Registrar Neal Kelly asking for access to the Precinct Voter Rosters that are the official documentation of the election.
 Those Rosters contain a “Certified” county of the ballots issued and counted and reconciled along with signatures of the voters who actually cast ballots.
 However, Registrar Kelly refused access to Full Disclosure and the Citizens who wanted to count the number of signatures to see if it matched the “reconciled” ballot count on the outside of the Rosters.
-This is a 5 minute preview of a two part series that includes a one on one interview with Neal Kelley and reaction from the citizen volunteers who were denied access to the public records in order to verify the integrity of the election count.
+This is a 5-minute preview of a two-part series that includes a one on one interview with Neal Kelley and reaction from the citizen volunteers who were denied access to the public records in order to verify the integrity of the election count.
 The entire series is to be released soon with links to election documents from Santa Monica that demonstrate techniques used by government officials to manipulate election outcomes.
 Programs 594 and 595.

 Watch the Preview here: (six full segments below)

 Segment #1 Voters Outraged At Election Count Process.

 Watch the volunteers who were denied access to voting records.
 Neal Kelly OC Registrar of Voters informs Full Disclosure Network television program that the public records of the election are private.
 The denial of access prevented verification of election integrity and analysis of why there is such a low voter turn-out.
 OC Citizens express their dismay.

 Segment #2 Investigation of Election Integrity Blocked by County Official.